Last updated on July 12th, 2021

 Say No To Caffeine

 Alcohol is not the only drink that can affect your sleep pattern.
 Caffeine can disturb sleep for up to 12 hours after consumption.
 Caffeine can be found in soft drinks, tea, and coffee, but are not exclusive to these drinks.
 To promote better sleep, one should avoid these drinks especially just before bedtime.
-However, slowly reduce your caffeine intake instead of quitting cold-turkey, as addiction to caffeine can have side effects.
-These side effects can include restlessness, which does not promote good sleep.
+It is best to avoid any caffeine before bed instead drink something like tea or take a CBD oil tincture like the ones mentioned at CFAH.
+However, if you are a heavy caffeine user you will want to slowly reduce your caffeine intake instead of quitting cold-turkey, as addiction to caffeine can have side effects.
+These side effects can include restlessness and insomnia, which does not promote good sleep.

 Avoid Day Naps